Council books, journals, meetings, and Web resources help provide professional support throughout the many stages of your teaching career.

+Resolutions should be drafted by at least one member; two members are preferred.
 Proposed resolutions should deal with issues not previously addressed or with aspects of issues not covered by existing resolutions.
 Your submission should include

-- a brief background statement,
+- a brief background statement;

-Resolutions must be submitted by October 15, 2021.
-Send resolutions, including a contact name, e-mail address, and phone or fax number, to the attention of the NCTE Committee on Resolutions Chair at firstname.lastname@example.org.
-Please include the full name and NCTE member number for each of the five required members who support the resolution text.
+Resolutions must be submitted by October 15.
+Send resolutions, including contact name(s), email address(es), and phone or fax number(s) to the attention of the NCTE Committee on Resolutions Chair at firstname.lastname@example.org.
+Please include the full name(s) and NCTE member number(s) for the author(s) and for each of the five required members who sign to show their support of the resolution text.

-Sense-of-the-House Motions: Sense-of-the-house motions are statements that reflect the opinion of the majority of members attending the Annual Business Meeting.
+Sense-of-the-House Motions: These statements reflect the opinion of the majority of members attending the Annual Business Meeting.
 They may be offered for discussion and action at the Annual Business Meeting.
-A written text of such a motion should be prepared in triplicate and submitted to the NCTE President or Parliamentarian at the meeting before the adoption of the agenda.
-Sense-of-the-house motions should be no longer than 50 words, not including background statements.
+To be considered for deliberation, sense-of-the-house motions must be prepared in writing, must not exceed fifty words, and must be submitted to NCTECommittees@ncte.org, to the attention of the NCTE President or Parliamentarian, by noon ET on the day of the meeting.
 Such motions, if passed, are advisory to the Executive Committee or other appropriate Council bodies.
 They do not constitute official Council policy.